A beautiful trek with friends through some ultra-remote villages of Northern Laos. Transporting Opium is only illegal if you get caught.

-Along the way there were forests of massive bamboo, pine trees, rushing rivers and opium poppy plantations.
+Along the way, there were forests of massive bamboo, pine trees, rushing rivers and opium poppy plantations.
 Yes, opium.

-I have always said that if you don’t go looking for drugs or hookers while travelling, you will avoid at least 95% of the dangerous people and situations.
+I have always said that if you don’t go looking for drugs or hookers while traveling, you will avoid at least 95% of the dangerous people and situations.
 No sense in inviting an extra element of danger or crazy people into the mix, right?

 Even though we could see the deserted but blooming opium fields from a distance, we dared not get too close.
 We were warned in advance to keep our distance from the poppy fields if we saw them.
-In my imagination, I saw us venturing into the poppy fields to take some pictures and to get a up-close look at the natural source of morphine, codeine and heroin.
+In my imagination, I saw us venturing into the poppy fields to take some pictures and to get an up-close look at the natural source of morphine, codeine, and heroin.
 And then I imagined some hostile, defensive locals coming out of the jungle with knives and guns, screaming at us to get out of their bumper crop of valuable drugs.
 Or I could see some military agents in full camouflage popping up from the poppy fields with machine guns pointing at us, yelling nasty foreign words at us as they arrested us and escorted us to some remote jungle prison, where we would live in small, dirty boxes and have no access to wi-fi, coffee or beer.
 That would suck.

 I did not want to take any chances, so we just admired the poppy fields from afar each time and minded our own business.
 No harm no foul.